mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-03-12-ally-cat-portrait.md

 ---
 title: "Red vs Green"
-excerpt: "PaperFaces portrait of the Ally Cat drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the Ally Cat drawn with Paper for iOS on an iPad."
 last_modified_at:
 image:
   path: &image /assets/images/paperfaces-ally-cat.jpg